ahauschulte/si-prefix-converter/README.md

 - **Java 21+** (Maven compiler `release` set to 21).
 - Build tool: Maven 3.9+.

-It is designed to be completely self-contained with **zero mandatory runtime dependencies**.
+It is designed to be completely self-contained with no additional mandatory runtime dependencies.
 To improve API clarity and developer experience, it makes use of [JSpecify](https://jspecify.dev/) annotations to declare nullness contracts.
 The JSpecify dependency is declared as *optional* and is not required at runtime.
 Consumers may include it in their own build if they want to take advantage of nullness information in IDEs or static analysis tools, but the core functionality of the library does not depend on it.

 ## Getting Started